A Backdoor-based Explainable AI Benchmark for High Fidelity Evaluation of Attributions: BackX Benchmark

+The proof of Proposition 1 is in App.~\ref{appd:proof}.
+It describes when the input undergoes slight changes due to neural Trojans, the restored sample $\hx$ remains within a permissible boundary, ensuring it stays within the original distribution, provided the shift $\Tilde{\epsilon}$ is sufficiently small compared to $\epsilon$.

-The proof of the proposition is provided in Appx.~\ref{appd:proof}.
-Given the stealthy nature of neuron backdoors, the constraint of $\Tilde{\epsilon}$ is negligibly small for well-trained models~\cite{szegedy2013intriguing}, which implies $\Omega(x,\hx) \leq \Omega(x,x+\delta)$.
-This suggests that $\Tilde{\epsilon}\leq \epsilon$, thereby largely preserving the benchmarked samples within the original distribution.
-Whereas we acknowledge that BackX cannot perfectly eliminate the influence of input distribution shift \cite{Hooker2019Benchmark}, the \textit{Input Distribution Invariance} is only subtly disturbed, bounded by $\epsilon$.
-It is noteworthy that our trigger recall metric offers a guarantee of \textit{Input Distribution Invariance} at the expense of sacrificing the guarantee of \textit{Metric Sensitivity}.
+Given the stealthy nature of neuron backdoors, the constraint $\Tilde{\epsilon}$ is negligibly small for well-trained models~\citep{szegedy2013intriguing}, which implies $\Omega(x,\hx) \leq \Omega(x,\bar{x})$.
+This suggests that $\Tilde{\epsilon}\leq \epsilon$, ensuring that the reconstructed sample $\hat{x}$ remains largely within the original data distribution.
+Whereas we acknowledge that BackX cannot perfectly eliminate the influence of input distribution shift, the \textit{Input Distribution Invariance} is only subtly disturbed and remains effectively bounded by $\epsilon$ throughout benchmarking.

-\textit{3) Attribution Verifiability (Model backdoor and Metrics):} To guarantee attribution verifiability, we carefully devise techniques for both backdoor and metric design to ensure that the prediction changes are fully attributed to the trigger features.
-During backdooring the model, we maintain low loss for both poisoned and clean samples while ensuring that trigger features substantially alter the prediction accuracy on poisoned samples, achieving up to 100\% success, as shown in Tabs 3-5 of Appx.
-E. The employed watermark trigger also overlapped with different input features, serving as data augmentation, facilitating the predictive performance change to be exclusively attributed to the introduced trigger features.

-Although the exclusivity of the trigger in the backdoored model helps the fidelity of the proposed metrics, logit and probability fractional change require a further careful design to ensure correct attribution ground truth.
-Consider the logit fractional change metric $\Delta \tf_y(\hx)$ defined in Eq.~\ref{eq:f_change} that examines the extent to which the logit of the recovered sample $\hx$ can be restored from a poisoned sample $\tx$ for the clean class $y$.
-It should be noted that the poisoned sample always contains class information corresponding to the class $y$.
-Consequently, directly computing the fractional change in output logits, i.e., $\tf_y(\hx)/\tf_y(x)$, may compromise the reliability of benchmarking results, given the intrinsic information of $y$.
-To address this concern, we eliminate this potential class information by subtracting the predictive confidence $\tf_y(\tx)$ on samples of the class $y$ from the metrics, thus ensuring a reliable assessment.

-\textit{4) Attribution Verifiability (Feature Leakage):} Ensuring \textit{Metric Sensitivity} implies that the primary focus of our benchmarking is placed on the recovered samples.
-These samples inadvertently hold information about the attribution mask used for image recovery - see Step 4 in Fig.~\ref{fig:eval_pipeline}.
-This can lead to unreliable benchmarking due to potential class information leakage through the mask~\cite{Rong2022Consistent}, thereby compromising the fidelity of the provided attribution ground truth.
-Therefore, it is essential to rigorously check the leaked information of the recovery samples for the assurance of \textit{Attribution Verifiability}.